dachiefjustice/railsgoat-cicd-lab/README.md

 # RailsGoat CI/CD Lab
 This free and open-source lab teaches developers and security practitioners how to integrate static analysis (SAST) and dynamic analysis (DAST) into a Jenkins CI/CD pipeline using infrastructure-as-code.
 It's based on [RailsGoat](https://github.com/OWASP/railsgoat/), an intentionally-vulnerable Rails app intended for training.

+This lab is tested against current versions of Linux, Windows, Vagrant, and Virtualbox.
+It should work on Mac OS as well.

 ## Ways To Use This Lab
 - Follow the [walkthrough](docs/lab-walkthrough.md).
 You'll deploy a Jenkins server and run jobs to perform vulnerability analysis.
 The lab covers SAST (with [semgrep](https://semgrep.dev/) and [brakeman](https://brakemanscanner.org/)) and DAST (with [ZAP](https://www.zaproxy.org/)).
 - Adapt the lab's code for your own purposes.
 It models these patterns: